MikeSofaer/vanna/README.markdown

 #Technology Choices
 Rails 3 has good routing and template finding, and you can pick and choose pieces of it.
-I needed a logic-free template language, and Handlebars showed up in my RSS reader while I was looking.
-Chosen "for now"
+I would like to make this more compatible with logic-free templates on the server side, but this turned out to be hard, so I am using ERB by default.

 Presenters should return hashes if they intend to respond with OK.
 There should be no explicit render call inside them.
 They should be reusable as pieces of larger controller requests.

 #WelcomeController
-    require './lib/presenter'
+    require './lib/vanna'
-    class WelcomeController < Presenter
+    class WelcomeController < Vanna
       def index
         {:text => "hello"}
       end
     end

-The view is a handlebars template
+The view is a basic ERB template.
+No instance variables, you get the top keys as locals:
 #app/views/welcome/index.html.bar
-Here is some text: {{text}}
+`Here is some text: <%=text%>`

 #HTML output
 `Here is some text: hello`